Member Profiles

 Shelley Monson (Northern California) has studied and created historical costumes since 1969.
 She has worked with Renaissance and Dickens Christmas Fairs, and is Costume Director for the Guild of St. George (the Court) North.
 She is interested in the fashion of many historical periods, but also dabbles in science fiction costuming.
 Shelley is a member of the Costume Society of America, the Greater Bay Area Costumers' Guild, dances with the Renaissance troupe Danserie Terpsichore, is a member of the Gaskell Balls committee, and collects 19th century fashion magazines.

-Carole Parker (Northern California) is a former SiW Secretary.
-Carole is an amateur costumer and fabric experimenter with special interests in textiles, dyeing, and wearable art.
-Carole is the current Vice President of the SiW.
+Carole Parker (Northern California) Carole is an amateur costumer and fabric experimenter with special interests in textiles, dyeing, and wearable art.
+Carole is a former SiW Secretary, Vice President and ICG Board Representative.
 She is also a member of The Peninsula Wearable Arts Guild.
-Visit her web site: http://mrbilll.users.sonic.net/Costuming/costuming.html.
+Visit her web site: http://mrbilll.users.sonic.net/Costuming/costuming.html

 Kevin Roche (Northern California) is a former SiW President, Vice President and ICG chapter representative.
 Kevin is currently the President of the ICG.
 Kevin is a sci-fi fantasy costumer with extensive experience entering, judging, and running masquerades.
 He was the Chair of CostumeCon 26 in 2008 and will chair Worldcon 76.
 He was awarded ICG's 2007 Lifetime Achievement Award.
 Visit Kevin's web site: http://www.twistedimage.com/